 My outreach activities include development of websites for plant identification, image serving and mapping of plants (www.plantsystematics.org).
 As part of this project, we also have developed the “Tompkins County Flora” which provides images, maps and other information about all of the plants that occur naturally in Tompkins County.

 My extension program is largely implemented through the L.H.
 Bailey Herbarium, of which I am curator.
 Our herbarium has two major strengths, native plants of Central New York, and cultivated plants.
-In addition to administering a plant identification service through the herbarium staff (most identifications are made by Associate Curator Ed Cope, with some also by me and by our former Assistant Curator Bob Dirig).
+In addition to administering a plant identification service through the herbarium staff (most identifications are made by Associate Curator Anna Stalter, with some also by me, and volunteer Vern Durkee).
 Over the past few years we have not kept exact counts of the number of specimens identified as an extension service, but they are summarized below.

 Other aspects of our outreach, related directly to Extension, is the development of web tools for identification of plants by visual comparison with verified images.
 This is available at http://www.plantsystematics.org and constitutes one of the most complete and accessible plant identification websites, with ca. 2,000 distinct users per day, and more than 2 million downloads per year.

-Native Plant Identificatons: We make approximately 150 plant identifications a year for the public and Cornell community (in 2007, ca. 65 by Ed Cope, 96 by Bob Dirig, 15 by Kevin Nixon) and answer at least another 50-100 requests for miscellaneous plant-related information, including requests for information about cultivated plants using Ethel Zoe Bailey Nursery and Seed Catalogue Collection (these requests are mostly handled by Sherry Vance, under my supervision).
+Native Plant Identificatons: We make approximately 150 plant identifications a year for the public and Cornell community (as an example, in 2007, ca. 65 by Ed Cope, 96 by Bob Dirig, 15 by Kevin Nixon) and answer at least another 50-100 requests for miscellaneous plant-related information, including requests for information about cultivated plants using Ethel Zoe Bailey Nursery and Seed Catalogue Collection (these requests are mostly handled by Peter Fraisenet, under my supervision).
 In addition to accepting plant material and/or images directly for identification, we now have a project called the "Tompkins County Flora" which provides a web interface with searchable databases of both specimen and locality data as well as linked live and herbarium images of all vascular plants known to occur in the wild in Tompkins County.
 This website is accessible at: http://www.plantsystematics.org/tompkins.html.
 Recently we received a grant from the BRI program to completely digitize label data and database specimen images for all of our ca. 20,000 herbarium specimens from Tompkins County, and this is proceeding very well, the imaging being done by Anna Stalter under my supervision.
-By early 2009, we should have all specimens online, both in terms of label data and images, including closeups of diagnostic features.
+We now have have all Tompkins County specimens online.

 Cultivated Plant Program.
 The herbarium is one of the most important repositories of cultivated plant specimens in North America, and we are in the process of developing databased web interfaces that will extend the important works of L.H.
 Bailey (most importantly, Hortus Third) which is now outdated.
 We are developing an entirely new project, called Hortus Americanus, and in addition to species and cultivars covered in Hortus Third will have additional species included based on databases that we have constructed using our Nursery and Seed Catalogue Collection (the Ethel Zoe Bailey Collection).
 These databases, since they are still incomplete, are not yet available online, but will become part of the collaborative project being developed with the Missouri Botanical Garden (Peter Raven) and the National Arboretum (Thomas Elias).
 Currently, we have ca. 3500 cultivated genera databased, which is about 10% greater than the coverage of Hortus Third.
 The timeframe on completion of this project will depend partly on funding from outside sources.